jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/howto-interrogate-linux-box-hardware-and-make-linux-configuration-record.md

 for CSI, you can get the NEID in the file `/home/csiadmin/coolerCache/neid`.

+* Check out Ansible an its `ansible localhost -m setup` command.

 * [9 things to do in your first 10 minutes on a Linux server](https://opensource.com/article/20/12/linux-server)
 * [How To Check If A Linux System Is Physical Or Virtual Machine](https://ostechnix.com/check-linux-system-physical-virtual-machine/)